 Investing in a reliable kitchen scale makes lots of sense.
 You don’t need anything fancy, just make sure to purchase one that can be easily cleaned.
-I have this digital multifunction food scale, about $12.
+I have this digital multifunction food scale.

-D.I.Y.
-BUTTERMILK.
 To make buttermilk when there’s none of the real stuff in the fridge, add a tablespoon of vinegar or lemon juice to regular milk.
-The mixture won’t get as thick and creamy as buttermilk, but it will help create fluffy pancakes and quick breads just the same.
+The mixture won’t get as thick and creamy as buttermilk, but it will help create fluffy pancakes and quick bread just the same.

-COKE MARINADE.
 Tenderize cheaper cuts of meat by marinating them in cola.
-Several hours ahead of time place the meat in a bowl and cover with cvola.
-Add 2 of tablespoons soy sauce and 1 teaspoon garlic powder.
-While grilling brush the cola marinade over the steaks.
+Several hours ahead of time place the meat in a bowl and cover with cola (Coke or Dr. Pepper works, too).
+Add 2 tablespoons soy sauce and 1 teaspoon garlic powder.
+While broiling (or grilling), brush the cola marinade over the steaks.
 This is a great way to use up cola that has gone flat!

-WEIGH BAGGED PRODUCE.
 Use the handy scale in the produce department to weigh pre-weighed bags.
 For example, if you’re buying a 10-pound bag of potatoes, weigh several.
-The bags will vary and you’re sure to find one that’s 10 and a half or more for the same price.
+The bags will vary and you’re sure to find one that’s 10.5 or heavier, for the same price!

 Take the remains of the week’s meals and serve them for dinner, buffet-style.
 Need to pad the offerings?
 Raid the fridge for veggies and dip, make a green salad or toast some crusty bread.
 Keep this idea handy.
 You just might decide to make Leftover Night a regular weekly occurrence!